 WHAT IF I RUN INTO SOMEONE I KNOW?

-If by chance we happen to run into someone you know, then I will follow your lead and will never compromise your confidentiality.
-It is up to you to acknowledge me as your therapist- the choice is up to you.
+During a Walk/Talk Therapy session if by chance we happen to run into someone you know; then your therapist will follow your lead and will never compromise your confidentiality.
+It is up to you to introduce your therapist as you see fit- the choice is yours.

-My focus and support is on you and that our session continues without interruption.
-Inside or outside the office, I will maintain confidentiality and I will not acknowledge you to anyone as my client without your signed consent.
+The focus and support is on you and that our session continues without interruption.
+Inside or outside the office, we will maintain confidentiality and will not acknowledge you to anyone as our client without your signed consent.
 The general public is used to seeing people walking together everyday- it is part of our normal routine.
 We are simply two people walking and talking.
 There is nothing overt that states that this is a therapy session.
-If you still have concerns about your confidentiality, please feel free to talk with me more about this.
+If you still have concerns about your confidentiality, please feel free to talk with your therapist more about this.